Nicholas Christakis: Yale Halloween case

-The 2015 occurrences at Yale have been discussed in at least twenty nonfiction books.
-Blackford provides a very precise and comprehensive timeline.
+The case has been discussed in at least twenty nonfiction books.
+Philosopher Russell Blackford provides a very precise and comprehensive timeline.
 Some of these books noted the "sexism" and "irony" that, in a key episode that was part of the events (when Christakis was surrounded by 150 students in a quad for two hours), the students wished to hold Christakis responsible for his wife's email.
-Murray summarizes statements by students based on his review of extensive video footage released by the students themselves of the events in the quad, and he notes Christakis' emphasis on "our common humanity".
-Many of the books have expressed concern at the "illiberal" actions of the students (and of many administrators and faculty) at Yale.
+Commentator Douglas Murray summarizes statements by students based on his review of extensive video footage released by the students themselves of the events in the quad, and he notes Christakis' emphasis on "our common humanity".
+Many of these books have expressed concern at the "illiberal" actions of the students (and of many administrators and faculty) at Yale.
 The behavior of the students also sparked a minor controversy at Harvard Law School when a student there wrote a piece decrying the Christakis' treatment as "fascism" in the Harvard Law Record; criticized for publishing the piece, the Record's liberal editor-in-chief wrote that his role was "editor-in-chief, not thought-policeman-in-chief."
+The case has also influenced fictional portrayals of such events.

+A 2023 article in The Chronicle of Higher Education argued that the event signaled a worrisome sea change in attitudes on American university campuses, one "which in retrospect appears a compact fable containing all or almost all of the elements of our disorienting campus present".
+A "free speech summit" organized by PEN America at Harvard University in 2024 also treated the event as a pivotal one, reflecting a "fundamental shift in campus climate".

 Christakis has spoken publicly about the events only rarely.
 In an October 2017 interview with Sam Harris, he discussed parts of the situation he faced, framing the events at Yale in the broader context of what was happening on many campuses during that time period; Harris noted that Christakis had "the imperturbability of a saint."
 In March 2019, Christakis told Frank Bruni that, partly in response to the events, he worked to complete a long-standing book project on the origins of goodness in society (Blueprint).